ShuiabKhan1/My-Model-Techniques-/README.md

 5. remove redundant features (same importance)

 5. Dimentional Reduction (  PCA )- Unsupervised, new features created - Not recommended if interested in same features- More columns

+There are different ways to get feature importance for a model with too many columns.
+Here are a few common approaches:

+1. Random Forest: One of the advantages of using Random Forest algorithm is that it provides a built-in feature importance metric based on the reduction in impurity achieved by each feature.
+You can access the feature importance scores using the `feature_importances_` attribute of the Random Forest model.
+Here's an example:

+from sklearn.ensemble import RandomForestRegressor

+rf = RandomForestRegressor(n_estimators=100)

+rf.fit(X_train, y_train)

+importances = rf.feature_importances_

+The `importances` variable will contain an array of feature importances for each column in `X_train`.

+2. Permutation Importance: Another approach is to use Permutation Importance to measure the importance of features.
+Permutation Importance works by permuting the values of each feature column in the dataset, and measuring the impact on the model's performance.
+Scikit-learn provides an implementation of this approach through the `PermutationImportance` class.
+Here's an example:

+from sklearn.inspection import permutation_importance

+result = permutation_importance(rf, X_train, y_train, n_repeats=10, random_state=0)

+importances = result.importances_mean

+The `importances` variable will contain an array of feature importances for each column in `X_train`.

+3. Recursive Feature Elimination (RFE): RFE is an iterative approach that works by removing the least important features recursively until a desired number of features is reached.
+Scikit-learn provides a class called `RFECV` (Recursive Feature Elimination with Cross Validation) that performs RFE while using cross-validation to evaluate the model.
+Here's an example:

+from sklearn.feature_selection import RFECV

+rf = RandomForestRegressor(n_estimators=100)
+rfecv = RFECV(estimator=rf, step=1, cv=10, scoring='r2')
+rfecv.fit(X_train, y_train)

+importances = rfecv.support_

+The `importances` variable will contain a boolean mask indicating which columns are considered important by the `RFECV` algorithm.

+These are just a few examples of how you can obtain feature importance for a high-dimensional dataset.
+Depending on your specific use case, you may need to experiment with different algorithms and approaches to understand the underlying structure of your data and identify the most important features.